taunsquared/taunsquared.github.io/_open-lab-notebook/00-intro.md

 * to establish a descriptive vocabulary for functions and aspects of the mind, in order to connect the activity of nervous cells to our life experiences.

-## Videos

-An introduction to the Sainsbury Wellcome Centre for Neural Circuits and Behaviour.
-{% include video provider="youtube" id="Hw2PpkREBVE" %}

 ## Writings

 ["Does modern neuroscience really help us understand behavior?"](https://massivesci.com/articles/neuroscience-behavior-vs-technology/) Co-written with [Gonçalo Lopes](http://neurogears.org/about-us/).
 Published by [MassiveSci.com](https://massivesci.com/pages/about/).